 These shrubs offer masses of overarching branches, with dark green, pinnate leaves.
 They also supply billowy sprays of summer flowers.

-Native to Eastern Siberia, China, Korea and Japan, false spirea shrubs grow to 10 feet high and wide, and keep spreading.
-Sorbaria false spirea grow suckers that turn into new plants.
+Native to Eastern Siberia, China, Korea, and Japan, false spirea shrubs grow to 10 feet (3 m.) high and wide and keep spreading.
+Sorbaria false spirea grows suckers that turn into new plants.
 Because of this, your false spirea is likely to spread out and take over unassigned space if you let it.

 How to Grow False Spirea

 One reason gardeners grow Sorbaria shrubs is because it is so easy to do so.
 The plants are not picky about almost anything.
 If you want to know how to grow false spirea, you can either plant seeds or take cuttings.
 The plants require little special care and will grow in almost any type of soil as long as it drains well.